synchronizing/mitm/docs/source/introduction/quickstart.rst

         host="127.0.0.1",
         port=8888,
         protocols=[protocol.HTTP],
-        middlewares=[middleware.Log],
-        buffer_size=8192,
-        timeout=5,
-        keep_alive=True,
+        middlewares=[middleware.HTTPLog],
+        certificate_authority = crypto.CertificateAuthority()
     )
     mitm.run()

-This will start a proxy on port 8888 that is capable of intercepting all HTTP traffic (with support for `CONNECT`), and log all activity.
+This will start a proxy on port `8888` that is capable of intercepting all HTTP traffic (with support for SSL/TLS) and log all activity.

 Questions & Answers
 --------------------